CMS-Enterprise/SONAR/sonar-ui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console. \
-Prior to running you will need to generate the api `npm run generate-api-client` and install any dependencies `npm i`

 ### `npm test`